-Class-central.com: Class-central is an online discovery tool that could be very useful to engineering students if well used.
-The idea behind this website is helping students find open online courses that match their interests to participate in.
-With course-central, you can find tutorial materials that suit your engineering needs from reputable colleges such as Stanford, MIT and Harvard.
+Class-central is an online discovery tool that could be very useful to engineering students if well used.
+The idea behind this website is to help students find open online courses that match their interests to participate in.
+With course-central, you can find tutorial materials that suit your engineering needs from reputable colleges such as Stanford, MIT, and Harvard.

 Other e-learning platforms are not left out when searching via course-central for it also links you to courses on Udemy, Courseera amongst others.

-Patrickjmt.com: this strictly mathematics e-learning platform was designed by a math teacher obviously named Patrick to provide mathematics resources for students.
+this strict mathematics e-learning platform was designed by a math teacher obviously named Patrick to provide mathematics resources for students.
 The domain name aptly stands for ‘Patrick just math tutorials’ and it sticks to that.

 Engineering students who need to catch up on basic theory would find this platform quite educative for it provides practical questions that are expressively solved to help ones understanding.
 You can take advantage of his free video and text tutorials to kick start your search for math supremacy.

-Teamtreehouse.com: this platform is a forest of knowledge grown to service the needs of aspiring developers as well as professional ones.
-The website offers over 600 well organized videos designed to aid your learning through the beginners phase to the masters’ level.
-Also included in team treehouse are numerous equipment –apps, software etc.—integrated to ease the learning process.
+This platform is a forest of knowledge grown to service the needs of aspiring developers as well as professional ones.
+The website offers over 600 well-organized videos designed to aid your learning through the beginner’s phase to the masters’ level.
+Also included in team treehouse are numerous equipment –apps, software, etc.—integrated to ease the learning process.

-Mst.edu: the Massachusetts University of Science and Technology has also taken to e-learning as can be seen from a cursory visit to this platform.
-Here, emphasis is placed on providing open source learning materials and video tutorials for anyone looking to learn from its reputable educators.
+The Massachusetts University of Science and Technology has also taken to e-learning as can be seen from a cursory visit to this platform.
+Here, the emphasis is placed on providing open-source learning materials and video tutorials for anyone looking to learn from its reputable educators.